Racism in Quebec: 2024 Longueuil Assault

-On 2 October 2024, Stéphanie Borel, a white woman in Longueuil, QC, a suburb in Montréal, committed an act of racially motivated pre-meditated assault, after allegedly throwing boiling water at a 10-year-old Black boy who took a shortcut that passed by the woman's home.
+On 2 October 2024, Stéphanie Borel, a white woman in Longueuil, a suburb in Montréal, committed an act of racially motivated pre-meditated assault, after allegedly throwing boiling water at a 10-year-old Black boy who took a shortcut that passed by the woman's home.
 The father explained that after his son was first hit with the boiling water, he fell to the ground.
 That was when, according to the boy, the woman poured the rest of the pot of water on him.
 When confronted by the father, Borel stated that the child had a habit of knocking at her door for the past three years, but the family had only lived in the neighbourhood for a few months, and the boy only started attending the school near the Borel's home a month prior.